Am1rArsalan/ds-algorithms/problems/16.graphs/problem.md

   Some courses have prerequisite courses.
 This is expressed as pair i.e. [1,0] which indicates you must take course 0 before taking
   course 1.

+#problem-5
+  There are N label nodes labelled 1 to N.
+  Given a times array,containing edges represented by array [u,v,w] where u is the source node, v is the target node and w is the time taken to travel from the source node to the target node send a signal from node k, return how long it takes for
+  all nodes to receive a signal, return -1 if it's impossible.